Multilevel Motion Planning: A Fiber Bundle Formulation

-Often, we are given a cost function we like to use to find an optimal path \citep{karaman_2011}.
+Often, we like to find an optimal path by minimizing an optimization objective~\citep{karaman_2011}.
 To find optimal paths, we could transfer ideas from classical planning like lazy edge evaluation \citep{hauser_2015} or sparse graphs \citep{dobson_2014}.
 However, cost function landscapes \citep{jaillet_2010} often provide additional information we can exploit.
 Examples include informed sets to prune irrelevant states \citep{gammell_2018, gammell_2020} or fast marching trees to grow trees outward in cost-to-come space \citep{janson_2015}.
-Recently, sampling-based motion planning algorithms have also been extended to address zero-measure constraints \citep{kingston_2019}, implicit constraints \citep{jaillet_2013}, dynamic constraints \citep{li_2016} or dynamic environments \citep{otte_2016}.
+Recently, sampling-based motion planning algorithms have also been extended to address zero-measure constraints \citep{kingston_2019}, implicit constraints \citep{jaillet_2013}, dynamic constraints \citep{li_2016}, or dynamic environments \citep{otte_2016}.

-All those algorithms robustly solve many planning problems, provide formal guarantees like probabilistic completeness or asymptotic optimality and have been verified in a wide variety of applications \citep{lavalle_2006, sucan_2012}.
-However, as we show in Sec.~\ref{sec:evaluation}, we often cannot use them to solve high-dimensional planning problems in a reasonable amount of time (like less than $10$ seconds).
+All those algorithms can robustly solve many planning problems, provide formal guarantees like probabilistic completeness, or asymptotic optimality, and have been verified in a wide variety of applications \citep{lavalle_2006, sucan_2012}.
+However, as we show in Sec.~\ref{sec:evaluation}, we often cannot use them to solve high-dimensional planning problems in a reasonable amount of time (like less than $60$ seconds).
 We believe additional information is required to solve those problems efficiently.
 A possible candidate for this additional information are multiple levels of abstraction.